University of Computer Studies, Yangon

-The University of Computer Studies, Yangon (ရန်ကုန်ကွန်ပျူတာတက္ကသိုလ် /my/), located in the outskirts of Yangon in Hlawga, is the leading IT and computer science university of Myanmar.
+The University of Computer Studies, Yangon (ရန်ကုန်ကွန်ပျူတာတက္ကသိုလ် /my/), located on the outskirts of Yangon in Hlawga, is the leading IT and computer science university of Myanmar.
 The university, administered by the Ministry of Education, offers undergraduate and graduate degree programs in computer science and technology.
 The language of instruction at UCSY is English.
 Along with the University of Computer Studies, Mandalay, UCSY is one of two premier universities specializing in computer studies, and also one of the most selective universities in the country.